blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

   ```
   - Replace <DATABASE_NAME> with the name of the database created in previous steps

-- Configure Postgres admin username and password following the instructions outlined here: [Using External Database](#using-external-database)
+- Configure Postgres admin username and password following the instructions outlined here: [Using External Database Configuration](#using-external-database-configuration)

 ### Database Admin User Password
 We now require administrator access to configure the database correctly.
-The following section describes how to configure the administrator credentials for both internal and external database configurations.
+The following section describes how to configure the administrator credentials for both on-premise and external database configurations.

-#### Using Internal Database
+#### Using On-Premise Database Configuration
   - While editing the alert values.yaml, in the postgres section edit the following configurations to set the admin user password of the postgres database.

     ```yaml